alexcalaca/expanding-cards-ac/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+It's available under the terms of the [MIT License](http://opensource.org/licenses/MIT).